Camp the Trans Bhutan Trail - 11 Days

 Today after breakfast the group will trek through the most historic section of the trail.
 This section was used by the royal family when they travelled between their winter and summer residences.
 You’ll travel through Kikila Pass before descending into the Bumthang Valley.
 We’ll stop along the way for a picnic lunch, enjoying the scenery.

-Once you arrive in Bumthang, visit the majestic Jakar Dzong (fortress), also known as the ‘Castle of the White Bird’.
+Once you arrive in Jakar, visit the majestic Jakar Dzong (fortress), also known as the ‘Castle of the White Bird’.
 Observe unique features like its fifty-meter utse (tower) and a sheltered passage with two parallel walls, interconnected by fortified towers, which guaranteed the fortress’s inhabitants access to water during a siege.
+Visit the Red Panda Brewery after for a well-deserved rest.
 This evening, enjoy a special experience as you settle into your local homestay accommodation.
 Spend the evening with a few of your fellow travelers in the home of a local Bhutanese family who will be your hosts for the evening.
 Share a meal and exchange stories while learning about what life is like for your local hosts.

 Day 8